wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/01-React-without-JSX.md

 The main benefit of following the non JSX approach is that you don't need to set up a build configuration.
 This means not needing to install `node.js` and `npm`, nor worrying about `@wordpress/scripts` and running development servers and build scripts.
 You can write your code, bundle it in a plugin or upload it to your site, and it just works.

 On the other hand, one of the first benefits of using JSX and the build process is that JSX is easier to read and write.
-For example, consider creating the `inspectorControls` element above, compared to the JSX version:
+For example, consider all the code needed to create the `inspectorControls` element, compared to the JSX version:

 ```jsx
 <InspectorControls>